SteeltoeOSS/Documentation/docs/discovery/discovering-services.md

 If the name cannot be resolved, the handler ignores the request URL and lets the request continue unchanged.

->NOTE: By default, `DiscoveryHttpClientHandler` performs random load balancing.
+>By default, `DiscoveryHttpClientHandler` performs random load balancing.
 That is, if there are multiple instances registered under a particular service name, the handler randomly selects one of those instances each time the handler is invoked.

 ## Using IDiscoveryClient